vanhoangkha/Networking-fundamentals/Day65_Software_Defined_Networking.md

 ---

-DNA CENTER Mạng Quản lý VS. TRADITIONAL
+DNA CENTER Network Management VS. TRADITIONAL

-Traditional Quản lý :
+Traditional Management :

 - DEVICES are configured one-by-one via SSH or Console connection
 - DEVICES are manually configured via Console connection before being deployed
 - Configurations and polices are managed per-device
-- New Mạng deployments can take a long time due to the manual labor required
+- New Network deployments can take a long time due to the manual labor required
 - Errors and failures are more likely due to increased manual effort

-DNA CENTER-based Mạng Quản lý :
+DNA CENTER-based Network Management :

 - DEVICES are centrally managed and monitored from the DNA CENTER GUI or other applications using it’s REST API
-- The Administrator communicates their intended Mạng behavior to DNA CENTER, which changes those intentions into configurations on the managed Mạng devices
+- The Administrator communicates their intended Network behavior to DNA CENTER, which changes those intentions into configurations on the managed Network devices
 - Configurations and policies are centrally managed
 - Software versions are also centrally managed.
 DNA CENTER can monitor cloud servers for new versions and then update the managed devices
-- New Mạng deployments are much quicker.
-New devices can automatically receive their configurations from DNA CENTER without manual Cấu hình
+- New Network deployments are much quicker.
+New devices can automatically receive their configurations from DNA CENTER without manual Configuration

 ![image](https://github.com/psaumur/CCNA/assets/106411237/cb9e0184-6b45-4dcc-85ae-cef3245c1629)